 If you are in a program that helps pay for your drugs, some information in this Evidence of Coverage about the costs for Part D prescription drugs may not apply to you.
 We sent you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
-If you do not have this insert, please call Customer Service and ask for the "LIS Rider."
-(Phone numbers for Customer Service are printed on the back cover of this booklet.)
+If you don't have this insert, please call Customer Service, and ask for the "LIS Rider."

-SECTION 1 Introduction Section 1.1 Use this chapter together with other materials that explain your drug coverage
+SECTION 1 Introduction

+Section 1.1 Use this chapter together with other materials that explain your drug coverage

-This chapter focuses on what you pay for your Part D prescription drugs.
+This chapter focuses on what you pay for Part D prescription drugs.
 To keep things simple, we use "drug" in this chapter to mean a Part D prescription drug.
 As explained in Chapter 5, not all drugs are Part D drugs - some drugs are covered under Medicare Part A or Part B and other drugs are excluded from Medicare coverage by law.

-To understand the payment information we give you in this chapter, you need to know the basics of what drugs are covered, where to fill your prescriptions, and what rules to follow when you get your covered drugs.
-Here are materials that explain these basics:
+To understand the payment information, you need to know what drugs are covered, where to fill your prescriptions, and what rules to follow when you get your covered drugs.
+Chapter 5, Sections 1 through 4 explain these rules.